coolhead/flint-docs/04.connectors/01.base/01.http/docs.md

 response_headers=response.get("headers")     #Response Headers
 ```

-## Connector request error check
+## Connector request error handling
-Here is how to interpret connector response.
+Here is how you can handle the connector requests success or failures within your Flintbit.
+This would help you to take appropriate action if something failed.
 ``` ruby
 if response.exitcode == 0               # 0 is success.
   puts "success"